engineering-collaboration/book/docs/book/anatomy-of-a-software-company/internal-supporting-teams.md

 When a vertical team comes across a task that requires specialized knowledge, it might be advisable to spin out that task into a separate team.
 Typically, these teams work on libraries that are then consumed by product teams.
 Examples are 3D rendering, time and date management, and image compression.

 The driving factor of establishing a complicated-subsystem is to reduce the cognitive load of a vertical team, not necessarily to share the component across multiple vertical teams.
-High communication with stream-aligned team during <!-- vale write-good.Weasel = NO -->early<!-- vale write-good.Weasel = YES --> exploration and development.
+High communication with stream-aligned team during early exploration and development.
 Reduced interaction with stream-aligned team during later stages.

 ### Platform teams